G-Core/product-documentation/documentation/cdn/add-an-origin-group.md

 ## Step 3.
 Configure the origin group

-You can choose AWS signature V4 origin authentication or select none for the public origins without authentication.
+You can choose the **AWS signature V4** origin authentication or select **None** for the public origins without authentication.

 ### With S3 authentication

-If you want to use AWS signature authentication, choose your storage type and proceed with the relevant instructions.
+If you selected AWS signature authentication, choose your storage type and proceed with the relevant instructions.

+You can configure any S3-compatible storage, such as Google Cloud Platform, DigitalOcean Spaces, or Azure Blob Storage.

 <tabset-element>